Mimetic Explicit Time Discretiztions: Introduction

-In Section \ref{ODEs} the discussion of the harmonic oscillator is extended to infinite (and finite) systems of ordinary differential equations that are analogous to the harmonic oscillator.
-They are also shown to have conserved quantities and their leap frog discretization also have an approximate conserved quantity analogous to that for the harmonic oscillator.
-These systems are set up to also be analogous to systems obtained from the spatial discretization of continuum wave equations.
-The equations studied are more general than linear Hamiltonian systems which is important for extending the harmonic oscillator discretization to partial differential equations.
-Simulations show that the new quantity is conserved to about 2 parts in $10^{15}$, see {\tt SystemsODE.m}.
+In Section \ref{ODEs} the discussion of the harmonic oscillator is extended to finite and infinite systems of linear ordinary differential equations that are wave equations.
+Such equations have conserved continuum quantities and their leapfrog discretizations are shown to also have an approximate conserved quantities analogous to that of the harmonic oscillator.
+These systems are set up to be analogous to the discrete systems obtained from the mimetic discretizations of continuum wave equations.
+The equations studied are are important motivation for extending the harmonic oscillator discretization to partial differential equations.
+Again simulations show that the approximate quantities are conserved to about 2 parts in $10^{15}$, see {\tt SystemsODE.m}.

-In Section \ref{1D Wave}, the scalar wave equation one space dimension is written as a system of two first order equations and discretized using a grid staggered in space and time.
-This is essentially a tutorial in how to do staggered space time discretization like those used in Yee methods \cite{Yee1966}.
-The conserved quantities are extended to cover this 1D case.
-Simulation show that the new quantities is conserved to one part in $10^{14}$, see {\tt OneDWave.m}.
+In Section \ref{1D Wave}, the scalar wave equation in one space dimension is written as a system of two first order equations and discretized using a grid staggered in space and time.
+A natural continuum conserved quantity which implies that the classical energy is conserved is introduced.
+The first order system is discretized using a staggered space time discretization like those used in Yee method \cite{Yee1966}.
+The discrete conserved quantities are extended to cover this 1D case.
+Simulation show that the new quantities are conserved to one part in $10^{14}$, see {\tt OneDWave.m}.
+This provides insight into how to combine mimetic time and spatial discretizations.